16th Guards Rifle Division: Formation

 Major General German Tarasov, who had led the 249th Rifle Division since it had been formed in July 1941, remained in command.
-At the time it was redesignated the division was in 4th Shock Army of Kalinin Front where it remained until May when it was moved to the Front reserves for much-needed rebuilding and replenishment.
+At the time it was redesignated, the division was in the 4th Shock Army of the Kalinin Front, where it remained until May, when it was moved to the Front reserves for much-needed rebuilding and replenishment.
 On March 16, the division received the Order of Lenin, which it had been recommended for while it was still the 249th.
-Tarasov was reassigned as acting commanding officer of 24th Army on April 12; he went on to a rather spotty career over the next two-and-a-half years, including as the first commander of 70th Army, ultimately being demoted to deputy commander of 53rd Army before being killed in action in Hungary in October 1944.
+Tarasov was reassigned as acting commanding officer of the 24th Army on April 12; he went on over the next two-and-a-half years to serve as the first commander of the 70th Army, ultimately being demoted to deputy commander of the 53rd Army before being killed in action in Hungary in October 1944.
 Colonel Sergei Alekseevich Knyazkov took over command of the 16th Guards.

 Battles for Rzhev

-At the beginning of July the division was in the reserve 58th Army and by the end of the month it had been assigned to 30th Army, both in Kalinin Front.
-For the First Rzhev–Sychyovka Offensive Operation the 30th Army was committed along with the 29th Army of its Front and two armies of Western Front to break through the defenses of German 9th Army north and east of Rzhev.
-Kalinin Front's offensive began on July 30, with a powerful artillery preparation.
+At the beginning of July, the division was in the reserve 58th Army, and by the end of the month, it had been assigned to the 30th Army, both in the Kalinin Front.
+For the First Rzhev–Sychyovka Offensive Operation, the 30th Army was committed along with the 29th Army of its Front and two armies of the Western Front to break through the defenses of the German 9th Army north and east of Rzhev.
+The Kalinin Front's offensive began on July 30, with a powerful artillery preparation.
 The commander of the Front's artillery, Major General N. M. Khlebnikov, recalled:

-The power of the fire attack was so great, that after several tentative attempts to answer the fire, the German artillery fell silent.
+The power of the fire attack was so great that after several tentative attempts to answer the fire, the German artillery fell silent.
 The two forward positions of the enemy's main defensive belt were smashed, and the troops occupying them were almost completely wiped out.

-By the end of the first day units of 30th Army had broken through on a front of 9 km and to a depth of 6 to 7 km.
-However, on the same day heavy rains began which continued for several days.
+By the end of the first day, units of the 30th Army had broken through on a front of 9 km and to a depth of 6 to 7 km.
+However, on the same day, heavy rains began, which continued for several days.
 Roads became quagmires and small streams widened to significant obstacles.
-Under these conditions the Army's units became bogged down in bitter fighting in the area of Polunino northeast of Rzhev and its offensive ground to a halt.
+Under these conditions, the Army's units became bogged down in bitter fighting in the area of Polunino, northeast of Rzhev, and its offensive ground to a halt.